turingschool/front-end-curriculum/projects/whateverly.md

 * Your users will only be able to **retrieve** your data, not modify it.
 (Similar to Jeopardy: you, as a developer, are allowed to manipulate the dataset to make it easier to work with, but the players interacting with your app cannot)

+## Search & Filter Functionality

+* Your app idea should lend itself to a useful implementation of search functionality.
+You **must** have at least a single text input that searches at least one of your datasets for particular entries.

+* Your app should be able to filter the search results / datasets based on user-provided parameters. e.g. if I were building a podcast app, I should be able to filter by genre so that I'm only shown podcast results listed in the comedy genre.

+## LocalStorage

+* Your app should have a use-case for implementing localStorage.
+For example, if I were building a podcast app and I wanted to favorite certain podcasts that I was interested in subscribing to, maybe those podcasts would be saved to localStorage so that I could revisit just my favorites.

 ## Code Organization

 Your codebase should be organized with a file structure that works for your group.
 See the [React docs](https://reactjs.org/docs/faq-structure.html) for some common approaches.